Mel Pervais: Service and distinctions

 Pervais, whose grandfather was a tribal chief, has said his father pushed him into the non-Native American world at an early age.
 "It was the most traumatic thing he ever did," he says.
 "But it was the best thing he ever did for me."
 Pervais is an advocate for self-sufficiency in the Native American community and has spoken before students and other groups arguing that Native Americans must stop relying on federal aid and begin supporting themselves in the free-enterprise system.

 In 1982 Pervais was invited by President Ronald Reagan to serve on a private sector task force that encouraged support of community projects including homes for the elderly and day care centers.

 Pervais received honorary Doctorates of Engineering from Montana State University in 1995 and Lakehead University in 1996.
 Pervais is a former member of the United Indian Development Association, a Los Angeles organization that provides consulting services to Indian businesses.
 He is on the council of trustees with United National Indian Tribal Youth Inc. (UNITY), a national organization promoting personal development, citizenship and leadership among Native American youth.

 Chief Joseph Ranch

-In 1987, Pervais bought the 1400 acre Chief Joseph Ranch, including a 5000 sqft lodge built in 1917, a summer home for the family of William Ford.
+In 1987, Pervais bought the 1400 acre Chief Joseph Ranch, including a 5000 sqft lodge built in 1917, a summer home for the family of William S. Ford.
 After the Fords sold it in 1952, it traded hands several times.
 When Pervais took it over, the ranch was in poor shape; the barns were falling apart and its perimeter was unfenced.
 Pervais improved the property and extensively renovated the lodge to its Ford-era conditions over a ten-year period.
 At the time, he owned a pet bobcat, Toma, named for one of Chief Joseph's wives.
 Pervais sold the ranch in 2004.
 Today it is a guest ranch, and also a filming location for the TV series Yellowstone.